Active Listening -1

-Allow students time to complete student activity sheet A individual, with a partner, or in a small group.
+Allow students time to complete Student Activity Sheet A individually, with a partner, or in a small group.
 Discuss answers when finished.

 Practice listening carefully to others by playing one Simon Says.

 Explain that a script is a form of dialogue writing between characters in a movie, play, or broadcast.
 Utilizing the immersive reader students should listen carefully as the teacher plays the example scripts below.
 Replay the script if needed.
-Allow students time to answer the questions on student activity sheet A.
+AReplay the script if needed.
+Allow students time to answer the questions on Student Activity Sheet B.

-- Student Activity Sheet A - 1 per student
+- Student Activity Sheet B - 1 per student

 - Pencil for each student